sneh2411/VSDquadron_Mini_Research_Internship/README.md

 4.install RISC-V GNU Toolchain first, then install Yosys, iverilog, gtkwave.
 5.Refer to this course :VSD - A complete guide to install open-source EDA tools to install Ubuntu 20.04 using VM

+TASK 2: Understand the instruction set in detail